THE YEARLY READER

 Chicago’s three-year reign as NL champions would end, but not without a lack of effort.
 Their 104-49 record was the best ever by a team that didn’t win a pennant.

 Playing as well as they could under the circumstances, the Cubs were handicapped under manager-first baseman Frank Chance.
 He lost catcher Johnny Kling to a year-long holdout (Kling had a fallback as a stellar billiards player), shortstop Johnny Evers to a mental breakdown—and himself to a broken bone in his shoulder.
-The team’s pitching was strong as ever, delivering a team earned run average of 1.75—just a shade short of its own major league record, set two years earlier.
+The team’s pitching was strong as ever, delivering a team earned run average of 1.75—just a shade above its own major league record, set two years earlier.
 Yet the Cubs’ hitting descended to mediocre status.

 Pennantless for six years entering 1909, the Pirates gained a newfound lease on superiority with a mix of leaders old and new.
 Clarke, Honus Wagner and outfielder Tommy Leach were the team’s big three batting leaders in their earlier reign of 1901-03; they remained so in 1909.